AhmedRefaat00/quran-kareem/LinkedIn_Post.md

-🕌 **Excited to share my latest project: Quran Kareem - A comprehensive Islamic web application!** 🌙
+Just finished working on something I'm really proud of - Quran Kareem, a web application for the Muslim community.

-I've just completed building a full-featured Islamic web app using React that serves the Muslim community with essential daily tools:
+After months of development, I built this Islamic web app using React to help Muslims with their daily religious practices:

-✨ **Key Features:**
-🔹 **Complete Quran Reader** - Browse and listen to all 114 Surahs with audio recitation 🔹 **Prayer Times** - Real-time prayer schedules based on your location 🔹 **Daily Azkar** - Morning, evening, post-prayer, and sleep remembrances 🔹 **Audio Integration** - Listen to Quranic verses with beautiful recitation 🔹 **Responsive Design** - Modern UI with Arabic RTL support 🔹 **Location-based Services** - Automatic prayer time calculation

-🛠️ **Tech Stack:**
+**What it includes:**
+- Complete Quran with all 114 Surahs and audio recitation
+- Prayer times that automatically adjust to your location
+- Daily Azkar collections for morning, evening, and after prayers
+- Audio playback for Quranic verses
+- Clean, responsive design with proper Arabic text support
+- Location-based prayer time calculations

+**Built with:**
-- React 19 with Vite for fast development
+- React 19 and Vite
-- Lucide React for beautiful icons
+- Lucide React for icons
-- Multiple Islamic APIs integration
+- Several Islamic APIs
-- Modern CSS with custom styling
+- Custom CSS styling
 - Geolocation services

-This project combines my passion for technology with serving the Islamic community.
-The app provides essential daily tools for Muslims in a clean, accessible interface.
+This was a personal project that let me combine my coding skills with creating something meaningful for my community.
+I wanted to build tools that Muslims actually use every day in a simple, clean interface.

-🎯 **What's Next?** Planning to add more features like Qibla direction, Islamic calendar events, and offline functionality.
+Next up I'm thinking about adding Qibla direction, Islamic calendar integration, and making it work offline.

-#React #JavaScript #IslamicTech #WebDevelopment #TechForGood #QuranApp #IslamicApps #PrayerTimes #Muslim #Community #Frontend
+#React #JavaScript #WebDevelopment #QuranApp #IslamicApps #PrayerTimes #Muslim #Community #Frontend #TechForGood

 ---

-**Try it out and let me know your thoughts!**
-Would love to connect with fellow developers and get feedback from the community.

-🔗 [GitHub Repository Link]
-�� [Live Demo Link]
+Check it out if you're interested!
+Always looking for feedback and ways to improve it.

+GitHub Repository Link
+Live Demo Link